prisms-center/CASMcode_pydocs/docs/casm/bset/2.0/_sources/usage/basis_function_specs.rst.txt

     )

-For a binary alloy, the "occupation" site basis functions used by CASM have the value:
+For a binary alloy with occupants `["A", "B"]`, the "occupation" site basis functions used by CASM have the value:

 .. math::